On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Introduction

-In principle, both halo-based and correlation-based approaches have their own strength and weakness, while in this paper we primarily focus on the correlation-based statistical analysis of velocity field that was originally developed in the theory of incompressible homogeneous turbulence \citep{Batchelor:1953-The-Theory-of-Homogeneous-Turb}.
-The velocity correlation functions, firstly introduced by Taylor in 1930s \citep{Taylor:1935-Statistical-theory-of-turbulan,Taylor:1932-The-transport-of-vorticity-and}, play a central role in the statistical theory of turbulence.
-Other statistical measures are related to correlation functions and describing how energy and enstrophy are distributed on different scales.
+Statistical analysis in Fourier space by projecting a velocity field onto structured grids (e.g. cloud-in-cell) may involve additional information loss due to the projection and the conversion between real and Fourier space.
+In this paper, we mainly apply a correlation-based approach to formulate the statistical theory of SG-CFD, where real-space statistics of different orders are directly calculated without field projection.
+In this way, we are able to obtain the most complete information on N-body systems at different scales and redshifts.

 The statistical theory of stochastic flow is mostly concerned about two types of relations: i) the kinematic relations between statistical measures of the same order; and ii) the dynamic relations between statistical measures of different orders.
-The kinematic relations can be developed for a given nature of flow (incompressible, constant divergence, or irrotational) under the assumption of translational and rotational symmetry.
-However, the dynamic relations can only be developed from self-closed dynamic equations for evolution of velocity field, such as the Burgers' or Navier-Stokes equation.
-In fact, the celebrated Kolmogorov's four-fifth law is an exact result of the dynamic relations derived from Navier-Stokes equation \citep{de_Karman:1938-On-the-statistical-theory-of-i,Kolmogoroff:1941-The-local-structure-of-turbule,Kolmogoroff:1941-Dissipation-of-energy-in-the-l}.
+Kinematic relations can be developed for a given type of flow (incompressible, constant divergence, or irrotational) under the assumption of translational and rotational symmetry.
+However, the dynamic relations can only be developed from self-closed dynamic equations for the evolution of the velocity field, such as the Burgers or Navier-Stokes equations.
+In fact, the celebrated Kolmogorov four-fifth law is an exact result of the dynamic relations derived from the Navier-Stokes equation \citep{de_Karman:1938-On-the-statistical-theory-of-i,Kolmogoroff:1941-The-local-structure-of-turbule,Kolmogoroff:1941-Dissipation-of-energy-in-the-l}.
+By contrast, kinematic and dynamic relations for self-gravitating collisionless dark matter flow (SG-CFD) are not completely developed and far from satisfactory due to several reasons: \begin{enumerate} \item SG-CFD flow is intrinsically complex with different nature of flow on different scales, i.e. a constant divergence flow on small scales and irrotational flow on large scales \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}.
+Kinematic and dynamic relations need to be developed for both types of flow. \item Existing work mostly focuses on the first- and second-order velocity statistics, while the peculiar velocity field contains much richer information beyond the second order.
+However, it is very challenging to explore high-order statistics that inherently involve vector calculus and tensors of great complexity. \end{enumerate}